 2. Value support

 From people, tools, skills, or suppliers and competition in organizations; unity makes strength.
 Be inspired by the great value and influence that everyone has on your goal’s path.

 The Beatles constantly released new songs, many of them successful.
 Their success, as we notice from their position in the Billboard ranking, was a fusion of the times they worked together or individually; and depending on the year, you can point the influences of external factors and leadership.
 Do you know who or which factors, tools limit or influence you to achieve your goal?

 [The history of Beatles songs that were in the top 100 of the Billboard ranking, by songwriter and year the album was released in the United States.
 Of the 310 songs, 52 are in the top 100 and 21 were #1 hits.
 Image of the analysis in public dashboard: Data music - The Beatles by McCann, AE (2018, August 6)]

 Each Beatle impregnated his personality: words, music or feeling.
-It is also interesting to recognize the differences; for example, the number of different words each used when composing.
+It's also interesting to recognize the differences; for example, the number of different words each used when composing.
+It's important to note that the analysis here shows a visible part: music and lyrics.
+However, we know the importance of the unseen; like Ringo, who although wrote less songs, his role in the group was crucial.
 This helps you appreciate that each person, skill or tool can make it easier for you to reach your goal in their style.

 Value each difference, receiving support enables you to accomplish greater things.
 Here are the number of unique words each songwriter used.
 Of the factors and supports you analyzed, perhaps you recognized those who connect you with more people or who are influencers in your team, or perhaps you distinguished your 80/20 in tasks or clients.
 How often do you evaluate the contribution of each person, team... and yourself?